phbradley/repdist/README.md

 # COMPILING

-Edit the "BOOSTDIR" line in the Makefile (in the top directory) to point to the location where your BOOST download is installed.
-Then type `make` (while in the top, repdist/ directory).
+Edit the "BOOSTDIR" line in the `Makefile` (located in the top, i.e. `repdist`, directory) to point to the location where your BOOST download is installed.
+Then from the command line type `make` (while in the top, `repdist` directory).
 The binary executable files will be placed in the `bin/` directory.

 # THANKS